xrexonx/gulp-copy/readme.md

 ```

-Using options as 3rd params
+Using options as 3rd param ~ Minify and Concat Files using gulp-uglify and gulp-concat (not applicable to CSS files)
 ```js
     var opts = {
     	min:true, //minify ~ default false
     	concat:true, //concat ~ default false